 Profiling Citizenfour director

-BIOGRAPHICAL SUMMARYFew people understand what it means to be under surveillance (and how to fight back!) as well as Oscar-winning filmmaker Laura Poitras.
+BIOGRAPHY SUMMARYFew people understand what it means to be under surveillance (and how to fight back!) as well as Oscar-winning filmmaker Laura Poitras.

 Laura Poitras Overview ‧ read